vezeli/cit/README.md

 which provides three subcommands with their positional and optional arguments:

-* ``$ python cit.py transactions --help`` - show transactions
+* ``$ python cit.py transactions --help`` - show asset transactions

-* ``$ python cit.py forex-transactions --help`` - construct FX transactions to/from asset-denominated currency
+* ``$ python cit.py forex-transactions --help`` - construct asset-denominated FX transactions

-* ``$ python cit.py calculate --help`` - portfolio calculations
+* ``$ python cit.py calculate --help`` - preform portfolio calculations

-The program, by default, reads JSON files from the `./input_data` directory that contain transaction data.
+The program, by default, reads JSON files relative to the `./input_data` directory.
 If no CLI argument is provided to specify the input file name, the program will read from `./input_data/skatteverket-example-1.json`.
-An optional argument `--in` is available for the user to specify the input file/files name within the `./input_data` directory.
+Optional argument `--in` is available for specifying the names of the input files.

-### Modes

-CIT operates in two modes:

-1. When the user provides market prices and exchange rates in a JSON file, CIT processes the transaction data with the provided information.

-2. If the market prices are not included in the JSON file, CIT automatically retrieves the prices from Yahoo Finance.
-It then proceeds to process the transaction data using the fetched market prices, just as it would if the prices were provided in the JSON file.

 ### Input Files